Miracle-Engineering/cloudgrep/DEVELOP.md

 All of these boxes are implemented as distinct Go packages, except for UI which is a JS app.

 ## Configure a new AWS resource
+1. If the resource you are adding is for a new, wholly unsupported service, add a new item in the `services` list in the `pkg/provider/aws/config.yaml` file, and then create a new file with `.yaml` appended to the service name in the same directory.
+    Use the canonical service initialism or name.
+    If the [AWS SDK for Go v2](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2) uses a different name for the service package than what is used within Cloudgrep, add that package name to the `servicePackage` field in the service configuration file (see `elb.yaml` for an example).
+2. Add a new item to the `types` list.
+    The schema for the definition, along with the documentation for each field, can be found in the `hack/awsgen/config/types.go` file (the file as a whole is the the `Service` struct).
+    You can use the existing type definitions in the other adjacent `.yaml` files as a guide.
+    Many APIs return tag data directly in the list/describe APIs (configured in the `listApi` field), but if it doesn't, you must configure the `getTagsApi` field in the type.
+3. \[Optional\] If you need to customize the API call's input, you can use `inputOverrides` to hook the creation of the input struct.
+    Using `inputOverrides.fieldFuncs` you can set specific fields, but if you need more control, you can use `inputOverrides.fullFuncs`.
+4. Run `make awsgen` to generate the AWS provider resource functions.

+## Manually configuring a new AWS resource
+If code generation is not sufficient for a specific resource, you can also manually implement the function(s) for a resource using the following instructions.
+This method is not preferred, and instead it is preferred to improve `awsgen` as needed to support the resource: implementing resources manually requires more effort to maintain and improve if we change how the fetch functions work across the board.

 1. Implement a new AWS provider method (in pkg/provider/aws) to fetch your resources.
 It must have the type signature of a FetchFunction like so: `type FetchFunc func(context.Context, chan<- model.Resource) error`.